edwardramirez31/micro-frontend-utility-module/README.md

 - Setup environment secrets at `Development` so that the development `FRONTEND_DEPLOYMENT_ROLE` points to a role that will interact with the development S3 `BUCKET_NAME`

+- Override `IMD_ENVIRONMENT` at Development Env Secret so that it points to dev, test or whatever name you gave to this env in your import map deployer server

 - Change `environment-url` input passed down to deployment workflow so that each env will point to the corresponding CloudFront or Route 53 url

+- Set `run-import-map-deployer` to true if you already stored the required import map secrets

 ## Important notes